Some iOS 12 users are running into performance issues after installing the company’s latest version of iOS 12.

 If your applications start giving you issues on iOS 12 you’ll want to update them.

-App developers are slowly rolling out iOS 12 support updates for their apps and these updates should help to stabilize performance.
+App developers are rolling out support updates for their apps and these updates should help to stabilize performance.

 Before you install an update, go into the App Store and read reviews from iOS 12 users.
 If the reviews are mostly good, install the latest version of the app.